-Amending a Certificate of Incorporation in Connection with a Merger surviving corporation in a merger pursuant to the terms of the merger agreement.
+The DGCL currently permits the amendment of the certificate of incorporation of a surviving corporation in a merger pursuant to the terms of the merger agreement.
 The 2010 amendments provide that a certificate of incorporation of a surviving corporation in a merger also may be restated pursuant to the terms of the merger agreement as well.
 These amendments eliminate the necessity of making two filings with the Delaware Secretary of State when a surviving corporation that had not previously filed a restated certificate of incorporation wishes to designate its certificate of incorporation, as amended in a merger, as a "restated certificate of incorporation."

 These amendments required corresponding changes to Sections 252(c)(4), 254 (d)(4), 263 (c)(4), and 264(c)(4).